 - Limited number of guests allowed inside the parks to encourage physical distancing.

-- Additional cast members available to answer questions or cover guest concerns, as well as those employees conducting cleaning and overseeing that procedures are followed.
+- Additional cast members will be available to answer questions or cover guest concerns.
+Additional employees will conduct cleaning measures and oversee that procedures are followed.

-- Dining options would likely have changes, especially those including Disney character dining experiences and buffet meals.
-Disney World has cancelled all dining reservations through the remainder of 2020.
-Full service dining may be limited and not all restaurants are expected to be operating.
-Those using quick service will likely be encouraged to use mobile ordering.
-This would minimize the number of guests waiting in line.
-Mobile ordering is a touchless transaction made via the Disney parks app on your own smart phone.
+- Those using quick service will be encouraged to use mobile ordering.
+This will minimize the number of guests waiting in line.
+Mobile ordering is a touch-less transaction made via the Disney parks app on your own smart phone.